 With over 10 years dance experience and 7+ years as a professional performer and teacher, I perform and teach swing dance and lindy hop across London.
-I work primarily in London for Swing Patrol London at their Old Street venue and regularly teach for JazzMAD London and independently.
+I work primarily in London for Swing Patrol London at their Old Street and Angel venues and regularly teach for JazzMAD London and independently.
 In my capacity as a performer, I am an international award winning lindy hop dancer, instructor, singer and cabaret artist.
 I have performed in Bristol, Edinburgh, Leeds, London, Munich, San Francisco, New York, Montreal, Toronto and Ottawa.
 In 2018, I made my choreographic and performance debut at Sadler’s Wells in ‘Fusion’ – the UK’s first fully inclusive latin and ballroom showcase.
 I was commissioned by Step Change Studios to make a vintage chorus line for the show’s opening number and mostly recently a piece for their 2019 showcase ‘Fairy Tales’.
 As a producer and dancer, I co-choreographed and co-produced my first full length dance piece entitled ‘Swing, Sister, Swing’ – a jazz dance show at the Arcola Theatre alongside Cat Foley and 12 London-based swing dancers.
 This project was supported by Arts Council England through a National Lottery Project Grant and through the generous support of 35 exceptional donors.
 In July 2019, we redeveloped and devised Swing, Sister, Swing to make an original 70 minute narrative dance show for 6 women at Rich Mix.
 A sell out, this show was also supported by an Arts Council England National Lottery Project Grant, a donation by the Canadian High Commission and 80+ crowdfunding supporters.
 This showcase also featured an original score recording by an all-female big band and composed by Two Twenty Two Music.

 In 2011, I became the volunteer General Manager for Against the Grain (AtG), a cutting-edge Canadian theatre collective dedicated to presenting classical and contemporary musical repertoire in innovative ways and unconventional spaces.